The Benefits of a CRM Consultant12 Feb 2024

-In this context, a CRM consultant is someone who is hired by a company to find and implement a CRM solution on their behalf.
-It can also refer to the professional services offered by many CRM providers (including OpenCRM).
+In this context, a CRM consultant is someone whom a company hires to find and implement a CRM solution on their behalf.
+It can also refer to the professional services many CRM providers offer (including OpenCRM).

 Your CRM consultant should be someone who understands the marketplace.
 And who is there to help you find the right system for your needs.

 This leads me nicely into the pros and cons of working with a CRM consultant.

 Benefits (and downsides) of a CRM Consultant

 If you ask me, a CRM consultant must show the benefits at each stage of your CRM journey.
 That includes:

 - finding the right system,